quantumdot/ThackTech/README.md

 * Parameters can define valid values (besides type) using the `choices` attribute

 ### Declare Module Resolvers
 Most modules will require some input that can only be determined at runtime, for example, a file that is created by a module earlier in the pipeline.
-To facilitate a declaritive approach that decouples data from the computation, Modules offer resolvers are essentially named callables.
+To facilitate a declarative approach that decouples data from the computation, Modules offer resolvers are essentially named callables.

 Resolvers should be declared by overriding the `PipelineModule._declare_resolvers()` method, and place in the body calls to `PipelineModule._name_resolver()`.
 ```python